Financial experts often recommend that you simply save your way to financial stability.

 - Expertise Driven Freelance jobs—Jobs accomplished without a set schedule and generally on a contract basis.
 Jobs in this area include graphic design, private lesson instruction, or web development.

 - On-Demand Economy Jobs—New to our service economy, these jobs provide maximum flexibility for you to make money on your own time without the risk of running your own business.
 Jobs include Uber, Doordash, Lyft, and Airbnb.

 Passion-Driven Work and Entrepreneurship.
-This area is where creatives and individuals in the gig economy often want to spend the majority of their time.
+This area is where creatives and individuals in the creator economy often want to spend the majority of their time.
 This work also comes with the highest amount of financial risk.
 There are two types of jobs in this category:

 - Service Driven Income—Work in which you can easily break down your earnings into an hourly rate.
-This includes being a performing artist, independent contractor or consultant and involves an hour of your time in person as a way to make money.
+This includes being a performing artist, independent contractor, or consultant and involves an hour of your time in person as a way to make money.

 - Product Driven Income— Work that involves a lot of upfront time but can be converted into passive income if developed correctly.
 This includes writing a book, developing an online tool or even creating a method book for your students